Contractively decomposable projections on noncommutative $\mathrm{L}^p$-spaces: Contractively -pseudo-decomposable projections

 Let $X$ be a Banach space and $T \co X \to X$ be a bounded operator.
 For any integer $m \geq 1$, we define the average $ A_{m,T} \ov{\mathrm{def}}{=} \frac{1}{m} \sum_{k=1}^{m} T^k $ of the first $m$ iterates of $T$.
-Now, we use ergodic theory to obtain information on contractively $n$-pseudo-decomposable projections.
-Moreover, it is \textit{important} to note that in the following result, the map $ $ seems not necessarily contractive.
-It is related to Remark \ref{Open-remark}.
+Now, we use ergodic theory to obtain information on contractively $n$-pseudo-decomposable projections on noncommutative $\L^p$-spaces.
+It is \textit{important} to note in the following result that the map $ $ is (a priori) not necessarily contractive.
+It is related to Question \ref{Open-quest}.